Which Of The Following Are Dependent Events

 Q1: How can I tell if events are truly dependent?

 Look for a causal link or a demonstrable influence.
-Does the outcome of one event directly change the conditions or possibilities for the other?
 If yes, they are likely dependent.
+On the flip side, does the outcome of one event directly change the conditions or possibilities for the other?
 If the events are entirely unrelated, or if the outcome of one doesn't affect the other, they are likely independent.

 Q2: Is it always easy to identify dependent events?